rollkit/docs/docs/specs.md

 #### Fraud Proofs

-> While RollKit allows you to build sovereign rollups on Celestia, it currently does not support fraud proofs yet and is therefore running in "pessimistic" mode, where nodes would need to re-execute the transactions to check the validity of the chain (i.e. a full node).
-Furthermore, RollKit currently only supports a single sequencer.
+> While Rollkit allows you to build sovereign rollups on Celestia, it currently does not support fraud proofs yet and is therefore running in "pessimistic" mode, where nodes would need to re-execute the transactions to check the validity of the chain (i.e. a full node).
+Furthermore, Rollkit currently only supports a single sequencer.

 <!-- markdownlint-disable MD013 -->